 Bunting Program for Non-Traditional Students

 Douglass recognizes that mature women students require different kinds of support and guidance than traditional aged students.
 The Mary I. Bunting Program was established in 1958 by Mary I. Bunting, the Dean of Douglass at that time, to recognize the needs of women who wish to complete college, either part-time or full-time, later in their lives and careers.
 To this end, the Bunting Program recognizes the time constraints and other needs of non-traditional students.
-The program, which is a part of Douglass Residential College, provides individualized advising on top of the advising students receive through their Rutgers undergraduate schools.
+The program, which is a part of Douglass Residential College, provides individualized mentoring on top of the advising students receive through their Rutgers undergraduate schools.

 Benefits of the Mary I. Bunting Program: